 As is often the case in a small city, Solon doesn't have a public transportation system that people use for their commute.

-The citizens of Solon are very well educated compared to the average community in the nation: 39.55% of adults in Solon have a bachelor's degree or even advanced degree.
+The citizens of Solon are among the most well-educated in the nation: 41.25% of adults in Solon have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The people who call Solon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Solon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Solon include German, Irish, English, Czech, and Norwegian.